 National Security Intelligence Analysis (M.S.)

 Are you interested in using data to provide timely and objective assessment to decision-makers?
 Does your curiosity drive you to analyze national security threats and understand their underlying causes – or their solutions?
 Have you wondered about what approach is best to analyze a challenging security issue?
 If you answered yes to any of these questions, then the University of New Hampshire's National Security Intelligence Analysis MS program may be right for you.
-Government, private-sector, and not-for-profit employers require employees who have subject-matter knowledge, critical thinking, qualitative, and quantitative (data science) skills that they can apply to domestic and international security problems.
+Government, private-sector, and not-for-profit employers require analysts who have subject-matter knowledge, critical thinking, qualitative, and quantitative (data science) skills that they can apply to domestic and international security problems.

 The UNH Master of Science degree in National Security Intelligence Analysis provides the skills necessary to succeed in the government, corporate environment, or not-for-profit sector.
 The UNH Master of Science degree in National Security Intelligence Analysis (NSIA) is a fully online, 30-credit program designed to be completed in one calendar year or longer if part time.
 NSIA classes will provide you with relevant content and context to become an analyst.
 Our first academic goal for students is a deep conceptual understanding of the intelligence process, current national security issues, strategies, and policies of the United States and foreign countries.
 We broadly employ case studies and experiential learning in the curriculum.
 Our second and third academic goals are critical thinking and methodological training.
 We give you the tools to analyze threats and understand their underlying issues from the qualitative and quantitative perspectives.